 In order to ensure the film looked authentic, Edwardian cars from Beaulieu Abbey's National Motor Museum were hired.
 Unfortunately during a long night shoot, Jim Dale and Norman Mitchell, who had had minor appearances in three previous films in the series and was playing the cabby, were heard to joke that they should go on strike.
 Taking this innocent comment out of proportion, Peter Rogers did not cast Mitchell in a Carry On again for ten years.

 13. Carry On Don't Lose Your Head (1966)

 |Plot||During the French Revolution two bored English noblemen decide to save members of the French nobility from the guillotine.
 Can they escape the clutches of Citizens Camembert and Bidet?|

 Carry On Don't Lose Your Head was initially released as Don't Lose Your Head as Rank were unsure whether they could legally use the Carry On title.
 They also did not want audiences to associate the film with Anglo Amalgamated rather than themselves, but still hoped to keep the links to the previous films.
 They decided to compromise, advertising the film with the slogan, 'Carry On Laughing Until You Have Hysterics But Don't Lose Your Head', with one of Kenneth Williams' lines being 'Carry on chopping!' as a reference.
 In America the film was simply released as Carry On Pimpernel.
-As Baroness Orczy had died in the 1940s, influential novel The Scarlet Pimpernel (1905) was still in copyright.
+As Baroness Orczy had died in 1947, influential novel The Scarlet Pimpernel (1905) was still in copyright.
 Producer Peter Rogers responded by writing to her estate to say that Carry On Don't Lose Your Head's heroic Black Fingernail rescuing French aristocrats from the guillotine was not in any way based on The Scarlet Pimpernel, who heroically rescued French aristocrats from the guillotine.